Hurricane Luis: Meteorological history

 On August 26, 1995, an area of disturbed weather associated with a tropical wave emerged over the eastern Atlantic Ocean, between the western coast of Africa and the Cape Verde Islands.
 A low-level circulation center formed and moved westward until it developed a weak surface low on August 27, and at around 1200 UTC on August 27, the National Hurricane Center (NHC) designated the system as Tropical Depression Thirteen.
 36 hours later, on August 29, the NHC upgraded the system to Tropical Storm Luis.
 Although convective activity fluctuated over the next two days as the result of a nearby wind shear, the storm continued to intensify as pressure rose.
 When the wind shear relented, an eye began to form, and the system attained hurricane status on August 31.
 It was classified as a Category 3 major hurricane 18 hours later.

 As it tracked north-northwestward, Hurricane Luis continued to strengthen, and became a Category 4 hurricane on the Saffir–Simpson scale on September 2.
 As it turned further westward, the cyclone maintained a rectilinear slow motion, and the intensity was confirmed by a reconnaissance flight on September 3.
 At the time of the flight, Luis was located approximately 540 mi east of the Lesser Antilles.
 The storm began to accelerate slightly as it moved along a subtropical ridge, due to the absorption of Tropical Storm Karen by the stronger Iris.

 By the time that it approached the Lesser Antilles on September 4, Luis had sustained a wind field measuring from 345 to 365 mi in diameter.
 On the morning of September 5, the islands of Dominica and Guadeloupe, which experienced hurricane-force winds on the northeastern coast of Grande-Terre and La Désirade, had been relatively spared by the storm.
 The eyewall of the hurricane, however, skimmed Antigua and directly passed over Barbuda as it slowly weakened.
 During this time, the storm proceeded slowly northwestward, causing moderate damage to Montserrat, Saint Kitts and Nevis, Sint Eustatius, and Saba.
-Later, Luis moved along St. Barthelemy, St. Martin, and ultimately crosed Anguilla, where the most powerful winds within the eyewall were estimated to have reached 135 mph, and its central pressure had dropped from 945 to 942 mbar.
+Later, Luis moved along St. Barthelemy, St. Martin, and ultimately crossed Anguilla, where the most powerful winds within the eyewall were estimated to have reached 135 mph, and its central pressure had dropped from 945 to 942 mbar.